 by Jennifer Szende

-Jenny Szende is a philosopher, writer, climber, cyclist, and mother based in Toronto.
+Jenny Szende is a philosopher, writer, climber, cyclist, mother, and follower of Yoga with Adriene in Toronto.